jamcha-aa/init/README.md

 This init.el works well on an old netbook (such as Thinkpad X121e, which passmark cpu score is 616).
 Emacs replaces heavy web applications to light-weight elisp packages (e.g., firefox to eww, gmail to mew, etc).

 I know emacs is a powerful programming environment.
 But so far I use emacs as a powerful word processor.
 Therefore I have excluded programming support packages (e.g., yasnippet) from my settings.

+#### Usage
+- Put init.el, environment, elisp into the .emacs.d.
+- Install packages of the previous section.
+- Install "Myrica" or "Source Han Sans Code-JP" fonts.
+Both of them are free.
+- Enjoy.